s6hib/Chore-Tracker-API/v2_manual_test_results.md

 "message": "Bill created and assigned to roommates."
 }

-Step 2: To verify everything is recorded, Mia calls GET /bills and sees the new electricity bill, showing that each roommate needs to pay the bill evenly.
+Step 2: To verify everything is recorded, Sue calls GET /bills and sees the new electricity bill, showing that each roommate needs to pay the bill evenly.

 GET Bills with specific bill_id curl -X 'GET' \